-Below are the supplies we used along with their cost.
+Below are the supplies we used along with what we paid for them at the time (prices may have changed since then of course).
 Click the name of each item to see where to purchase it.

 - Brass tarp grommets & grommet tool.
 This set came with 500 grommets, and that was way more than enough.
 Last year we didn't use a grommet tool, just a tool and dye and hammer, and the task was much more difficult and time consuming.
 This handheld grommet punch made this job one thousand percent faster and easier.
 Both the grommets and grommet punch cost us $42.48